stovall-construction-sq2

 Project Conception

-This is the stage where a general construction project is brought to life by the project owner/client who decides to build a specific structure.
+This is the stage where a commercial construction project is brought to life by the project owner who decides to build a specific structure.
+During conception, preliminary budgets are developed based on square footage estimates, intended use, and general quality expectations.

 Project Design

-In this stage, the project contractor – together with the client – develops the architectural and engineering design specifications for the structure to be built.
-Construction design is typically a multi-level process, including the incorporation of the schematic design and design development.
+In this stage, the project contractor—together with the client—develops the architectural and engineering design specifications for the structure to be built.
+Construction design is typically a multi-level process, including the incorporation of schematic design, design development, and construction documents.

 Hiring the Project Team

-After the client approves of the design, the contractor will proceed to hire a project team that typically consists of a foreman, handymen, and a workplace health and safety (WHS) officer.
+After the client approves the design, the contractor proceeds to hire a project team that typically consists of a project manager, superintendent, foreman, skilled tradespeople, and a workplace health and safety officer.

 Resource Procurement

-After assembling the project team, the next step is usually to purchase the necessary construction supplies.
-These may include steel, cement, sand, hardwood, floor tiles, roofing tiles, drywall material, etc.
+After assembling the project team, the next step is purchasing the necessary construction supplies.
+These may include structural steel, concrete, lumber, roofing materials, mechanical and electrical systems, finishes, and specialized equipment.

 Actual Construction

-Typically, contractors will put in place operational measures to be followed by their teams while on-site- to ensure construction quality, resource efficiency, and site safety.
-These may include procedures for site access, quality control guidelines, resource storage guidelines, and work schedules.
+Contractors put in place operational measures to be followed by their teams while on-site to ensure construction quality, resource efficiency, and site safety.
+These may include procedures for site access, quality control guidelines, material storage and handling, and detailed work schedules.

 Post-Construction Stage

-This final part of a general construction project includes inspection of the completed structure by the relevant building commission for that area, as well as project closure, whereby both parties sign off on their contract agreements.
+This final part of a commercial construction project includes inspection of the completed structure by the relevant building commission, punch list completion, system commissioning, and project closeout whereby both parties sign off on their contract agreements.

 What Does Construction Budget Management Involve?

-To efficiently manage a construction project budget, ensure the following:
+To efficiently manage a construction project budget in Dallas-Fort Worth, ensure the following practices are in place:

 Leveraging Historical Data

-Contractors know the importance of examining budget documents from similar construction projects in the past and using that information to guide their current budget projections.
+Experienced contractors know the importance of examining budget documents from similar construction projects in the past and using that information to guide current budget projections.
+Historical data provides realistic baselines for labor productivity, material quantities, and indirect costs.

 Consultation with Experts

-Reaching out for the advice of relevant professionals can also help with proper budget management.
-These professionals may include architects, commercial contractors, and even electrical technicians.
+Reaching out for the advice of relevant professionals can help with proper budget management.
+These professionals may include architects, specialized subcontractors, mechanical and electrical engineers, and even municipal building officials who can clarify code requirements.

 Accuracy Review

-The last thing you want is to make budget miscalculations based on numerical typos – which is why you should always recheck your preliminary budget for accuracy.
+The last thing you want is to make budget miscalculations based on numerical errors—which is why you should always recheck preliminary budgets for accuracy.
+Have multiple people review estimates, use software with built-in error checking, and verify that all project components are included.

 Budget Re-Baselining

-Once the project owner approves the project changes, the contractor should re-baseline the budget as per these changes.
+Once the project owner approves project changes, the contractor should re-baseline the budget to reflect these changes.
+This creates a new baseline against which performance is measured, preventing confusion about whether the project is on budget.

 Real-Time Updates